ung264/linuxgit/readme.txt

 Git is free software

 aaaaaa
-creat a new branch is quick
+creat a new branch is quick and simple??